injoon5/pkm/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Injoon Oh's PKM
 ---

-This is a blank Quartz installation.
+This is Injoon Oh's Personal Knowledge Management system made to document thoughts, ideas, and life.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+For now, there is nothing but this page on the site.
+Check back later.